 710-1.4 WORKSITE TRAFFIC SUPERVISOR.
 Provide a Worksite Traffic Supervisor responsible for maintaining 24-hour traffic operations.

 Qualifications.
-The Worksite Traffic Supervisor shall be knowledgeable and experienced regarding the requirements of the ATM and the implementation of those requirements.
-The Worksite Traffic Supervisor shall be familiar with the Plans, the Specifications, proposed operations, and is certified as one of the following:
+Provide a Worksite Traffic Supervisor knowledgeable and experienced regarding the requirements of the ATM and the implementation of those requirements.
+Provide a Worksite Traffic Supervisor familiar with the Plans, the Specifications, proposed operations, and is certified as one of the following:

 Traffic Control Supervisor, American Traffic Safety Services Association (ATSSA).

+Traffic Control Supervisor, Laborers’ International Union of North America (LIUNA)

-Work Zone Temporary Traffic Control Technician, or Work Zone Safety Specialist, International Municipal Signal Association (IMSA).
+Work Zone Temporary Traffic Control Technician, International Municipal Signal Association (IMSA).
+After December 31, 2026 IMSA certification will not be accepted.

 Certify according to Form 25D-124 that the Worksite Traffic Supervisor has a minimum 4,000 hours of temporary traffic control work experience, is competent and capable, and has the authority to perform the duties and responsibilities in accordance with this section.